-12 astro hosting providers ranked by HostScore™ in 2026.
-No paid placements.
-No sponsors.
+9 astro hosting providers ranked by HRI™ in 2026.
+Rankings are never paid.

 Astro is a frontend framework optimised for content sites: blogs, documentation, marketing pages, ecommerce storefronts.
 Its core promise is zero JavaScript by default, with islands of interactivity hydrated only where needed.
 The output is mostly static HTML, which makes Astro one of the cheapest and fastest frameworks to host.